11 Best Korean Childhood Games For Learning

 Slap-Match Game

-toys of red cops from the hit korean series squid game
+Toys of the red cops from the hit Korean series Squid Game

 Squid Game

 Yes, there is a game that inspired the creation of the popular South Korean television series.
-It is a traditional Korean game played in shallow water, where players try to flip each other over.
+It is a traditional Korean game played within a shape of a drawn squid(triangle, square and circle) on the ground where players try to defend and attack each other.

 Tops